-12 Weird Food Pairings That Actually Taste Amazing
+12 Weird Food Combinations That Actually Taste Amazing

 Some foods are meant to go together: peanut butter and jelly, chocolate and caramel, grilled cheese and tomato soup.
 But there are some less obvious (and strange-sounding) combinations you just haven’t tried yet.
 Here, 12 bizarre-sounding food pairings that are actually super-tasty.

 Strawberry and Tomato

 Combining these guys may sound weird, but give it a try.
 Sweet strawberries pair great with acidic tomatoes in apps like salads, soups and bruschetta.